 Goal 4 in Chapter 5 of this Housing Element contains one policy and two programs aimed at promoting energy efficiency in existing and new development as a means of reducing housing costs.
 This policy encourages the use of energy conservation features in design and siting of new residential structures and in the retrofitting of existing structures.

-In November 2012, the City adopted a Climate Action Plan (CAP), which outlined strategies to reduce greenhouse gas (GHG) emissions.
-The City anticipates adopting a CAP Update in 2022.
+In November 2022, the City adopted an updated Climate Action Plan (CAP).
 The updated CAP will continue to address emissions consistent with the new state targets, as well as outline strategies to build resilience to climate impacts.